dfayzur/garbage-object-detection/README.md

 ## 1) Download the dataset

-The dataset with the annotations and images can be downloaded [here](https://drive.google.com/file/d/1aT0EsE_DopAaTemeMiGenjesr9tUr75i/view?usp=sharing)
+The dataset with the annotations and images can be downloaded [here](https://drive.google.com/file/d/1aT0EsE_DopAaTemeMiGenjesr9tUr75i/view?usp=sharing).
+The annotations and images should be placed in the folders 'annotations/xmls/' and 'images'.

 ## 2) Install Tensorflow